Hot to Trot: Production

-After the success of Pee-wee's Big Adventure, Warner Bros. offered the film to Tim Burton, who turned it down.
+After the success of Pee-wee's Big Adventure, Warner Bros.
+Pictures offered the film to Tim Burton, who turned it down.
 In an interview in 2011, Bobcat Goldthwait said that he got the script for Hot to Trot and wrote "Why would I do this?" on the cover, to which his manager responded by writing a dollar sign.

-The original cast for the film included Joan Rivers in Bobcat Goldthwait's role.
-Elliott Gould was the original voice of the horse.
-After a poor test screening of the film, the horse's half of the script was rewritten by future Monk creator and executive producer Andy Breckman in an effort to make the film funnier.
+The original cast for the film included Joan Rivers in Goldthwait's role Fred Chaney.
+Elliott Gould was the original voice of Don the horse.
+After a poor test screening of the film, Don's half of the script was rewritten by future Monk creator and executive producer Andy Breckman in an effort to make the film funnier.

-John Candy was hired to re record the horse's voice; he ignored the new script and improvised the dialogue instead.
-Originally scheduled for theatrical release in the fall of 1987, Warner Bros. pushed it back to Memorial Day Weekend 1988, as a result of the poor test screenings, before ultimately opening it on August 26, 1988, over a year after filming was completed.
+John Candy was hired to re-record Don's voice; he ignored the new script and improvised the dialogue instead.
+Originally scheduled for theatrical release in the fall of 1987, Warner Bros. pushed it back to Memorial Day weekend 1988, as a result of the poor test screenings, before ultimately opening it on August 26, 1988, over a year after filming was completed.

 The film was released on VHS in 1989, followed by a reissue in 1991, then another in 1998 as part of the "Warner Bros.
 Hits" collection.
 It is available on DVD as a manufactured on demand release through the Warner Archive Collection.

 Reception

 The film was a box-office bomb.
 On review aggregator Rotten Tomatoes, the film has a 0% approval rating based on 16 reviews.
 On Metacritic, the film has a score of 22 out of 100 based on 7 critics, indicating "generally unfavorable" reviews.

-It was nominated for five Razzie Awards including Worst Picture (which lost to Cocktail), Worst Actor (Bobcat Goldthwait; who lost to Sylvester Stallone for Rambo III), Worst Director (Michael Dinner; who lost to both Blake Edwards for Sunset and Stewart Raffill for Mac and Me in a tie), Worst Screenplay (also lost to Cocktail) and Worst New Star (Don the talking horse; who lost to Ronald McDonald for his cameo in Mac and Me).
+It was nominated for five Golden Raspberry Awards including Worst Picture (which lost to Cocktail), Worst Actor (Goldthwait; who lost to Sylvester Stallone for Rambo III), Worst Director (Michael Dinner; who lost to both Blake Edwards for Sunset and Stewart Raffill for Mac and Me in a tie), Worst Screenplay (also lost to Cocktail) and Worst New Star (Don the talking horse; who lost to Ronald McDonald for his cameo in Mac and Me) at the 9th Golden Raspberry Awards.

 Marketing for the film featured newspaper advertisements with a promotional 1-800 number, that when called contained a several minute recorded message from John Candy (as Don the Talking Horse) telling jokes, and talking a bit about the film, including the line "Hi!
 I'm Don the Talking Horse!
 First, how's about a couple of jokes?"

 Gene Siskel numbered it among the worst films of 1988, calling the film "a stunningly unfunny film about a talking horse and – what's worse – a talking man".